elm-tooling/elm-tooling-cli/docs/faq.md

 2. For every tool/version pair in `"tools"`:

-   1. Look it up in the built-in list of known tools, to get the URL to download from and the expected SHA256 hash.
+   1. Look it up in the built-in list of known tools, to get the URL to download from and the expected number of bytes and SHA256 hash.

    2. Unless the executable already exists on disk in `~/.elm/`:

       1. Download the URL using `curl`, `wget` or Node.js’ `https` module.

+      2. Verify that the downloaded contents has the expected number of bytes.

-      2. Verify that the downloaded contents match the SHA256 hash.
+      3. Verify that the downloaded contents has the expected SHA256 hash.

-      3. Extract the executable using `tar` or Node.js’ `zlib` module (`gunzip`).
+      4. Extract the executable using `tar` or Node.js’ `zlib` module (`gunzip`).

-      4. Make sure the extracted file is executable (`chmod +x`).
+      5. Make sure the extracted file is executable (`chmod +x`).

    3. Create a link in `./node_modules/.bin/`.
 (The `node_modules/` folder is always located next to your `elm-tooling.json`.)